 - There are many different kinds of universal life insurance beyond the scope of this article.
 Our most recommended universal life product is called No-lapse or Guaranteed Universal Life.
 This offers the financial security of permanent protection with “term-like” insurance rates.

 High Risk Life Insurance

-High risk life insurance is coverage for those who are considered a higher risk to insure than other people.
+High risk life insurance is really a rated life insurance policy rather than a type.
+Insured individuals who have a very elevated risk compared to other people their age.
 High risk life insurance can be temporary or permanent coverage depending on your needs.
 But what defines higher risks?
 Well, there are a few categories that are considered high risk.
 They fall into the following: